microsoft/FluidFramework/.changeset/nice-flies-brake.md

 The inbound and outbound properties have been removed from IDeltaManager

-The inbound and outbound properties were deprecated in a previous release and have been removed from IDeltaManager.
-Please check pull request [#19636](https://github.com/microsoft/FluidFramework/pull/19636) for alternative APIs.
+The inbound and outbound properties were [deprecated in version 2.0.0-rc.2.0.0](https://github.com/microsoft/FluidFramework/blob/main/RELEASE_NOTES/2.0.0-rc.2.0.0.md#container-definitions-deprecate-ideltamanagerinbound-and-ideltamanageroutbound) and have been removed from `IDeltaManager`.

-This is the link to the [Release Notes](https://github.com/microsoft/FluidFramework/blob/main/RELEASE_NOTES/2.0.0-rc.2.0.0.md#container-definitions-deprecate-ideltamanagerinbound-and-ideltamanageroutbound) which contains more instructions on the alternatives.
+`IDeltaManager.inbound` contained functionality that could break core runtime features such as summarization and processing batches if used improperly.
+Data loss or corruption could occur when `IDeltaManger.inbound.pause()` or `IDeltaManager.inbound.resume()` were called.

+Similarly, `IDeltaManager.outbound` contained functionality that could break core runtime features such as generation of batches and chunking.
+Data loss or corruption could occur when `IDeltaManger.inbound.pause()` or `IDeltaManager.inbound.resume()` were called.

+#### Alternatives

+- Alternatives to `IDeltaManager.inbound.on("op", ...)` are `IDeltaManager.on("op", ...)`
+- Alternatives to calling `IDeltaManager.inbound.pause`, `IDeltaManager.outbound.pause` for `IContainer` disconnect use `IContainer.disconnect`.
+- Alternatives to calling `IDeltaManager.inbound.resume`, `IDeltaManager.outbound.resume` for `IContainer` reconnect use `IContainer.connect`.